Dragonmystic707/exalted-reincarnated/docs/System.md

 accomplishes two dramatic things: it changes the environment, but ultimately it is about stopping the Antagonist’s time constraint on their battle.
-It assists the Player and their scene, but does not solve the pressing issue–the fight with the Dragonblooded.
+It assists the Player and their scene, but does not solve the pressing issue--the fight with the Dragonblooded.

 ##### Example 2

 > *The Sorcerer looks apprehensive at his map.
 The desert has become
 > inhospitable to their travels, and the rations for their mortal
-> followers slim–if a solution isn’t found, they will arrive exhausted,
+> followers slim--if a solution isn’t found, they will arrive exhausted,
 > or be forced to take a detour through the Guild’s controlled areas.
 > His brown furrows, then suddenly shoots up: “Turn the caravan west, I
 > see a Dragonline I can tap for water!”*

 “He’s going to use Sorcery to pull up water from the ground.”
-In this situation, the problem being addressed is exhaustion or avoiding a bad decision–preventing a negative.
+In this situation, the problem being addressed is exhaustion or avoiding a bad decision--preventing a negative.

 ##### Example 3